 Just like in the physical world, non-profits need to hustle with SEO to have success.
 That means that the days of putting up a simple page and a 'donate' button are long gone.
 But that's actually GREAT news.
 Non-profits that understand their cause can easily create the type of compelling content that Google will want to show its users.
 Brian Deanhttp://backlinko.com/

-With this basic guide: SEO for Nonprofits, you will learn the key aspects of technical, on-page, and off-page SEO that you need to get your organization on the map.
+Check out our basic guide to SEO for Nonprofits to learn more about the key aspects of technical, on-page, and off-page SEO that you need to get your organization on the map.

 Technical SEO refers to the factors beyond site content and sharing that contribute to ranking.
 Using best practices based on an approximation of Google’s algorithms, technical SEO includes factors such as site speed, mobile optimization, site design/architecture, page redirects, and more.
 Ultimately, good technical SEO is what allows search engine spiders to crawl your site and index it appropriately.